JetBrains/kotlin-web-site/docs/topics/kapt.md

 [//]: # (title: Using kapt)

 > kapt is in maintenance mode.
-We keep it up-to-date with the recent Kotlin and Java releases
+We are keeping it up-to-date with recent Kotlin and Java releases
 > but have no plans to implement new features.
-Please use [Kotlin Symbol Processing API (KSP)](ksp-overview.md) for annotation processing.
+Please use the [Kotlin Symbol Processing API (KSP)](ksp-overview.md) for annotation processing.
 > [See the list of libraries supported by KSP](ksp-overview.md#supported-libraries).
 >
 {type="warning"}